 The University of Southern California's Office of Religious & Spiritual Life (ORSL) sponsors a variety of opportunities for exploring the spiritual dimensions of your life and learning.
 The ORSL sponsors campus programs with a moral, religious or spiritual focus.
-It also co-sponsors events with other university units and partners with student religious groups.
+It can help you find a religious or spiritual community, or form a new group.
+ORSL also provides spiritual care, or can assist you with an ethical dilemma or research a paper topic.